yarah-yma1/MNIST_Dataset_Example/README.md

 wrapt==1.17.3
 ```
 # How to Use
-To utilize this code, a Python environment is installed.
+In order to run this code, you must activate a Python environment installed on your computer and activated.
 Download the MNIST.py file onto your computer into a folder.
 Then open that folder/file on VSCode.

 # References
 [1]GeeksforGeeks, “MNIST Dataset : Practical Applications Using Keras and PyTorch,” GeeksforGeeks, May 2024. https://www.geeksforgeeks.org/machine-learning/mnist-dataset/